 SUNY Oswego offers more than 100 undergraduate majors and minors and graduate programs.
 Oswego science programs require and promote undergraduate research by providing funding and facilities.
 Oswego gives students an opportunity to explore the world by offering more than 30 study abroad sites in 15 countries, including Japan, India, Benin, Brazil, Italy, France, and Turkey.

 The campus today consists of 46 buildings with classrooms, laboratories, residential and athletic facilities.
-In recent years, the college has witnessed the launch of a massive campus-wide renewal program, highlighted by opening of new Campus Center, new student housing, and new Science and Engineering building, which is scheduled to open in fall 2013.
+In recent years, the college has witnessed the launch of a massive campus-wide renewal program, highlighted by opening of new Campus Center, new student housing, and new Science and Engineering building.

 For more information about Oswego, visit: www.oswego.edu

 SUNY Oswego CAMPUS MAPclick here for live map:

 BY CAR, OSWEGO IS

 2 hours 30 minutes to Buffalo and Niagara Falls